 The School of Music employs a number of students in work-study positions during the academic year.
 Available positions are announced at the beginning of the fall semester and as needed during the school year.
 Preference is given to music majors.
 Students need not have a work-study subsidy included in their financial aid packages to apply.

 Work-study positions in the School should not interfere with study and practice.
 A position that requires more than 10 hours per week is subject to administrative review.
 Rate per hour and raises are determined by qualifications, task difficulty, and job performance.
 Work-study students are paid bi-weekly during the academic year.
-It is the student’s responsibility to fill out a timecard, get the designated supervisor’s signature, and submit it in time for it to be processed.
+Students will log hours in the Carnegie Mellon Workday system and hours will be approved by their supervisor.
+It is the responsibility of the student to keep track of hours and log them before the end of the pay period.

 Jobs on Campus